 Mixing Things up With Interactive Sessions

 I’d actually been experimenting with more interactive sessions at in-person conferences for a while, particularly around how to boost audience participation.
-A typical interactive session involves speakers crafting brief scenarios designed to illustrate a challenge or a misconception around their topic and then provide stakeholder perspectives that speak to that issue.
+A typical interactive session involves speakers crafting brief scenarios designed to illustrate a challenge or a misconception around their topic and then providing stakeholder perspectives that speak to that issue.
 Audience members receive a card identifying them as an author, editor, librarian, or more.
 They can then choose from answers already on their card (should it be a topic they are not experienced with) or supply their own response if it is an area they know well.
 Some participants are reluctant; some are eager.
 Some are deadpan in their delivery; others ham it up.
 Everyone seems to have a fun time though, and it’s more entertaining than watching a 5 minute presentation on the same topic.
 Using this format, I’ve helped with sessions on standards, peer review, preprints, and accessibility.
 (Ask me if you want to know more about this technique which can be adapted to online conferences as well.)

 Other interactive formats have included roundtables, interviews, or a riff on “PowerPoint Karaoke” where speakers react to topics depicted in pictures on slides.
 All of these involve a bit more preparation than the usual 3 presentations plus Q&A format.
 But I do think it is worth it in terms of the engagement level of the session.